LeoVen/C-Macro-Collections/README.md

 ## Contributing

 There is a lot to be done.
 You can check the `TODO` file in the root of the repository or the issues in the github page.
 Also, tests and documentation are in constant development.
-Also check out the `STATUS` file for the status on the development of the library.

 ## Usage